Rosie Thomas (singer-songwriter): Career

 Thomas toured with Sufjan Stevens in his 2012 Surfjohn Stephanopolous Seasonal Affective Disorder Disaster on Ice tour, opening the show as her Sheila Saputo character as well as performing as a member of his band.

 Comedy

-Thomas performs as a comedian as the character Sheila Saputo, an accident-prone pizza delivery person.Foster, Patrick (2004) "Pop Music", The Washington Post, April 20, 2004.
+Thomas performs as a comedian as the character Sheila Saputo, an accident-prone pizza delivery person.
 She has performed stand-up as this character as part of her music shows.